 Developments in Our Current Opioid Litigation

 The opioid epidemic has hit the country in a way we’ve never seen, and Massachusetts is one state among many struggling to protect its residents from this crisis.
-The legal team at Sweeney Merrigan Law understands how devastating it is to lose someone in such a traumatic way and have joined with other legal teams to form MOLA in an effort to curb this epidemic.
+The legal team at Sweeney Merrigan Law understands how devastating it is to lose someone in such a traumatic way and has joined with other legal teams to form MOLA in an effort to curb this epidemic.
 Here are some recent developments and progress being made in our current litigation.

 Methuen and the Opioid Lawsuit

 The city of Methuen is taking part in an effort across the country to take on the opioid crisis.
 They are just one of the many cities and towns in the Massachusetts lawsuit.
 The lawsuit claims that some of the large pharmaceutical companies have been pushing opioids on the community in the name of financial gain.
 The lawsuit is also stating that the companies and distributors mislead doctors by downplaying the likelihood of someone developing an opioid addiction.

 According to the Department of Public Health, Methuen had 14 opioid-related overdose deaths in 2016.
 In 2015, they had half that number.
 Opioids have become more common than alcohol as the reason people go to treatment for addictions.
 Not only has the opioid crisis cost the city lives, it has also cost the city money in hiring people to help fight addiction, increasing education about opioids, opening more treatment centers, and many other things.